munificent/journal/_posts/2010-07-18-jasic-a-complete-interpreter-in-one-java-file.md

 ---
 title: "Jasic: A Complete Interpreter in One Java File"
-categories: code, jasic, language, parsing
+#categories: code, jasic, language, parsing
-date: 2010/07/18
 ---
 I just put the finishing touches on a tiny little interpreter project: Jasic.
 Jasic is a dialect of the [original BASIC](http://en.wikipedia.org/wiki/Dartmouth_BASIC) programming language.
 It lacks